Coronavirus: Every second person in Delhi has developed antibodies, shows fifth sero survey

 Experts believe that the figure may go up to 70% in view of the vaccination drive.

 Results of the latest sero survey indicate that Delhi is closer to attaining herd immunity against the coronavirus, News18 reported on Tuesday.
-Experts say that herd immunity is achieved when the majority of a population becomes immune to a disease through vaccinations or through the mass spread of a disease.
+Experts say that herd immunity is achieved when the majority of a population becomes immune to a disease through vaccinations or through mass spread of the infection.

 The fifth sero survey indicates that every second person in the national Capital has developed antibodies against the coronavirus.
 This implies that about one crore people have already contracted Covid-19 and recovered from it.